dxa4481/WPA2-HalfHandshake-Crack/README.md

 # WPA2-HalfHandshake-Crack
-This is a POC to show it is possible to capture enough of a handshake with a user from a fake AP to crack a WPA2 network without knowing the passphrase of the actual AP.
+Conventional WPA2 attacks work by listening for a handshake between client and Access Point.
+This is a Proof of Concept to show it is not necessary to have the Access Point present.
+A person can simply listen for WPA2 probes from any client withen range, and then throw up an Access Point with that SSID.
+Though the authentication will fail, there is enough information in the failed handshake to run a dictionary attack against the failed handshake.

 ## Install